 At Ashbourne, international students are welcomed into an environment that supports both academic and language development.
 With the right support, the right work ethic, and the right mindset, your English will continue to grow, and so will your confidence.

-Strong English skills are essential for academic success, but they are also skills for life.
+Strong English skills are useful for academic success, but they are also skills for life.
 With patience, effort, and encouragement, you will gain the language ability and self-belief needed to reach your goals.